christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 Children: Madyes (King of Scythians) [Herodotus 1.103] and Išpakaia — Predecessor of Bartatua, possibly his father.

-**The Assyrian Branch (c.
+**The Assyrian and Sumerian Branches (c.
 745–631 BC)**

-Spargapithes, king of the Scythians (c.
-650 BCE)
+Scythian king Madyes's son was Spargapithes (c.
+650 BCE) who was also a grandson of Sargon II king of Assyria (https://fabpedigree.com/s092/f082073.htm).
+This lineage is historically corroborated by the marriage of the Scythian king Bartatua (Protothyes) to a daughter of Esarhaddon.
+This union formally allied the Scythian royal house with the Assyrian imperial family.
+The Assyrian records confirm that the Scythian kings were not merely allies but were part of the same extended royal network.

 In mythology Spargapithes was a grandson of Ziusudra who was the last king of Sumer prior to the Great Flood.
 He is subsequently recorded as the hero of the Eridu Genesis and appears in the writings of Berossus as Xisuthros.
-Ziusudra was Zeus.
+This is the same figure who appears as Utnapishtim in the Epic of Gilgamesh (Tablet XI) and as Noah in the Hebrew Bible.
+The story goes that Ziusudra was the son of Ubara-Tutu, the king of Shuruppak.
+According to the myth, the god Enki warned Ziusudra of the coming flood and instructed him to build a giant boat to save himself, his family, and representatives of the animals.
+After the flood, Ziusudra was granted eternal life and taken to dwell among the gods.
+Ziusudra = Papaeus (Sky God of Scythians) = Zeus (Sky God of the Greeks).

 Ziusudra was likely a real king of Shuruppak who was later mythologized.
 The Sumerian King List (WB-62 recension, c.
 2000 BCE) lists Ziusudra as the son of Ubara-Tutu and the last king of Sumer before the Great Flood.
 Archaeological evidence supports a historical flood at Shuruppak.
 Excavations at Tell Fara (ancient Shuruppak) revealed a layer of flood deposits (clay and sand, about 60 cm thick) dated to c.
 2850 BCE, at the end of the Jemdet Nasr period and below the Early Dynastic level.
 This is exactly the period the Sumerian King List assigns to Ziusudra.

 Spargapithes (or Spargapises) is the Sanskrit Svargapati, meaning "Lord of Heaven"—a title of Indra, the Vedic king of the gods.
 Indra is the Vedic Zeus.
 He is the storm-god who wields the vajra (thunderbolt) and slays the serpent-dragon Vritra—the same mythic pattern as Zeus vs. Typhon and Thor vs. Jörmungandr.
 So Spargapithes = "Lord of Heaven" = Indra = Zeus.

-Spargapithes was a grandson of Sargon II king of Assyria (https://fabpedigree.com/s092/f082073.htm).
-This lineage is historically corroborated by the marriage of the Scythian king Bartatua (Protothyes) to a daughter of Esarhaddon.
-This union formally allied the Scythian royal house with the Assyrian imperial family.
-The Assyrian records confirm that the Scythian kings were not merely allies but were part of the same extended royal network.

 The pedigree further connects Sargon II to the royal house of Judah: Sargon II the Great (of Assyria) -> Yabaa of Judah.

 This connection indicates that the Assyrian and Judahite royal families were linked through intermarriage, making them part of the same extended family.

-**Sumerian Branch (c.
-650 BCE)**

-In mythology, Spargapithes is the claimed grandson of King Ziusudra of Shuruppak who is the hero of the Sumerian Flood Myth (also known as the Eridu Genesis), dating to approximately 1600 BCE.
-Ziusudra was the last king of Sumer prior to the Great Flood.

-This is the same figure who appears as Utnapishtim in the Epic of Gilgamesh (Tablet XI) and as Noah in the Hebrew Bible.
-The story goes that Ziusudra was the son of Ubara-Tutu, the king of Shuruppak.
-According to the myth, the god Enki warned Ziusudra of the coming flood and instructed him to build a giant boat to save himself, his family, and representatives of the animals.
-After the flood, Ziusudra was granted eternal life and taken to dwell among the gods

-He was also Papaeus (Sky God of Scythians), and Zeus (Sky God of the Greeks).

 **The Herodotean Branch (c.
 650–450 BC)**

-Madyes King of Scythians was the son of Bartatua and an Assyrian princess.
+Madyes, the king of Scythians, was the son of Bartatua and an Assyrian princess.

 Earliest Attestation: Herodotus 1.103 (c.
 430 BCE); Assyrian records [Herodotus 1.103]- He brought Scythian hegemony over Media for twenty-eight years.
 [Herodotus 1.103]